LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 TCE
 ^^^

-Tanzu Community Edition (TCE) is the upstream variant of TKGm.
+Tanzu Community Edition (TCE) is the upstream variant of both TKGm and TAP.
 Based on similar release dates, here are the equivalent versions.
 [88]

 .. csv-table::
    :header: TCE, TKGm